gluzangi/vagrant-devops/README.md

-# Alternative Cost Reduction Approach : Vagrant Using Virtualbox and Ansible
+# Using Vagrant and Ansible With Public Cloud Providers

 The Vagrant Ansible provisioner allows you to provision the guest using Ansible playbooks by executing ansible-playbook from the Vagrant host.